PaulBratslavsky/epic-next-course-blog/002-lesson/README.md

 }
 ```

-Now that we know our Strapi API works, let's move in to the frontend of our project fetch our new data and create our **Hero Section** React component.
+Now that we know our Strapi API works, let's move into the frontend of our project, fetch our new data, and create our **Hero Section** React component.

 ## Fetching Our Home Page Data In The Frontend